Growth Charts

 - Persistent misclassification through 36 months of age

-Corrected age = Chronologic age − (40 weeks − Gestational age at birth)
+Formula: Corrected age = Chronologic age − (40 weeks − Gestational age at birth)

-For example, a 6-month-old infant born at 28 weeks gestation has a corrected age of approximately 3 months (6 months − 3 months prematurity = 3 months corrected age).
+Clinical pearl.
+A 6-month-old infant born at 28 weeks gestation has a corrected age of approximately 3 months (6 months − 3 months prematurity = 3 months corrected age).

-Growth Velocity Targets
+Growth Velocity

-Weight Gain
+Weight gain

-- Weight gain <10 g/kg/day indicates inadequate nutritional support
+- <10 g/kg/day indicates inadequate nutritional support

-Length Velocity
+Length velocity

 - 1 cm/week fits growth references for approximately 37-40 weeks PMA